Chants of Sennaar: Plot

 Through the Traveler's efforts, the Devotees win over the Warriors by playing music and invite the Bards' slaves down to their abbey; the Warriors assist the Alchemists in dealing with the monster; the Alchemists teach the Bards about their shared ancestry and help the Devotees with their dying plants; and the Bards perform a concert for the Warriors.
 Eventually, the Anchorites are able to connect with the other castes through the terminals as well.

-Nearing the end of their mission, the Traveler is captured by the Exile AI as the protagonist attempts to climb to the highest point of the tower.
+Nearing the end of their mission, the Traveler is captured by the Exile AI as they attempt to climb to the highest point of the tower.
 The Traveler reawakens and finds a ceremonial altar, but it does not activate.
 The game seemingly ends with the Traveler's disappointment, restarting at the sarcophagus.
 This time, however, the world has a glitched, uncanny quality to it, devoid of most characters and appearing damaged.
 The Traveler traverses the tower again, while Exile attempts to torment them, but the Traveler eventually manages to break free from Exile's virtual reality and defeat Exile.

 Upon returning to the real world, they find the Anchorites now disconnected from their headsets, socializing with one another and expressing gratitude.
 Resuming their mission, the Traveler is finally able to activate the altar at the tower's peak, with several others in observance.
 The altar lights up and reveals that the graphemes representing ideals of each caste (God, Duty, Beauty, Transformation, Exile) in their respective languages are in fact the same grapheme rotated in 3D.
 The game ends with members of all castes on top of the tower conversing, having overcome the language barrier.